 Supporting the School of St Yared

-free of charge.
-The school relies on a small pool of donors to pay for each child’s education with all their fundraising and communications carried out by a group
+The School of St Yared is committed to fighting poverty through education.
+Since 2009, the school has given Addis Ababa’s poorest and brightest children a world-class, bilingual education, three meals a day and regular health checks free of charge.
+The school relies on a small pool of donors to pay for each child’s education with all their fundraising and communications carried out by a group of dedicated volunteers based in Perth, Australia.

 A team of WPP Fellows are supporting the School of St Yared, developing a communications strategy to engage their existing network and raise their profile with new donors.
 This has helped the school tell its story on Australian media, to run its first ever Christmas campaign and, for the first time, secure sponsorship for 40 new students before the start of the academic year.
 The Fellows also helped St Yared’s launch ‘Kids Helping Kids’, which encourages Australian schoolchildren to get involved in fundraising for the school.
 This raised over AUS$12,430 in six months.